leonplanken/robust-rail-evaluator/README.md

 * 4th - `Ctrl+Shif+P` → Dev Containers: Rebuild Container (it can take a few minutes) - this command will use the [Dockerfile](.devcontainer/Dockerfile) and [devcontainer.json](.devcontainer/devcontainer.json) definitions unde [.devcontainer](.devcontainer).

 * 5th - Build process of the tool is below:
-Note: all the dependencies are alredy contained by the Docker instance.
+Note: all the dependencies are already contained by the Docker instance.

 ### Create and activate a `conda` environment